kitab-project-org/diffViewer/README.md

     The function returns three strings:
     * the first contains the raw output from wikEdDiff (a single compound string),
     * the second contains the text of the first input string with span tags marking deletions/insertions and transpositions
-    * the second contains the text of the second input string with span tags marking deletions/insertions and transpositions
+    * the third contains the text of the second input string with span tags marking deletions/insertions and transpositions
-  - for better readability of the diff, it is possible to split the diff into fragments that can be displayed in parallel; set the `intoRows` parameter to true and define the minimum shared characters before a line can be broken:
+  - for better readability of the diff, it is possible to split the diff into fragments that can be displayed in parallel; set the `intoRows` parameter to `true` and define the minimum shared Arabic-script characters before a line can be broken (`arChars`):
     ```
     let [wikEdDiffHtml, aHtml, bHtml] = await kitabDiff(strA, strB, intoRows=true, arChars=20, refine_n=3);
     ```